-Hi there,
+Hi there, I’m Natania-

-Integrated health care practitioner and holistic health care advocate.
+Integrated health care practitioner and holistic health care advocate

-For nearly three decades, Natania has helped people reclaim vitality through bodywork, movement, and with a constant focus on whole-body wellness.
-Her work adapts to the individual, sometimes one-on-one, sometimes in collaboration with trusted practitioners — because true wellness is never one-size-fits-all.
+My work adapts to the individual, sometimes one-on-one, sometimes in collaboration with trusted practitioners, because the right approach to wellness is never one-size-fits-all.

 Rolfing®